Grantham Street Multi-Intersection Treatment Review and Evaluation

 Jersey Street/Grantham Street and Pangbourne Street/Grantham Street intersections qualified for Blackspot funding for a multi-intersection treatment in the 2023/24 financial year due to the high number of vehicle crashes recorded over the past five years.

 The construction of the multi-intersection treatment was completed in April 2024.
-The treatment consisted of the following measures which are also shown in the below figures:
+The treatment consisted of the following measures, which are also shown in the figures below:

 • Modifications to the median islands to restrict some traffic movements in and out of Jersey and Pangbourne Streets